sweitzy/code-examples/README.md

 When I started my career, the best place to learn was at the Computer Literacy bookstores.
 Now everything is online, but I still like buying books sometimes.
 But I haven't needed to buy books or take online courses to get ramped up on new languages.

 The Python online tutorial https://docs.python.org/3/tutorial/ is good.
-The Go online tutorial https://tour.golang.org is even better.
+The Go online tutorial https://tour.golang.org is also very good.

 ## Get a Free AWS Account